PaperMonoid/BmB/README.md

 # BmB

-A simple Blood Managment Sistem on c# for Software Engeniring Course
+A simple Blood Managment System on c# for Software Engeniring Course